zzzprojects/EntityFramework-FAQ/docs/pages/faq/performance/improve-ef-detect-changes-performance.md

 ---
-permalink: improve-ef-add-performance
+permalink: improve-ef-detect-changes-performance
 ---

-## How to Improve Entity Framework Add Performance?
+## How to Improve Entity Framework DetectChanges Performance?

-When you overuse the Add() method for multiple entities, your application suffers from performance issues.
+When you track multiple entities in your context, then your application will suffer from performance issues causing by Entity Framework DetectChanges method.

 {% include template-example.html %}
 {% highlight csharp %}